HOSS-LiU/HOSS-LiU/neuroscience.md

 - You will need to have an approval from Etikprövningsmyndigheten.
 - All data collection sessions require two researchers to be present.

-If you have questions about setting up your first MEG study, the HOSS Lab member who can help is Mikael Skagenholt.
+If you have questions about setting up your first fMRI study, the HOSS Lab member who can help is Mikael Skagenholt.

 ### Open Science Practices for fMRI Research
 #### Open fMRI Data